cocos/cocos-docs/en/render/graphics/lineTo.md

-# LineTo
+# Line To

-Use `lineTo()` method to add a new point, and then create a line from that point to the last specified point in the canvas.
+The `lineTo()` method is used to add a new point, and then create a line from that point to the last specified point in the canvas.

 | Parameter | Description
 | -------------- | ----------- |